-Maureen Fiedler, SL, is the host of Interfaith Voices, a public radio show, heard on 62 radio stations in North America.
-She has been involved in interfaith activities for more than three decades as an active participant in coalitions working for social justice, racial and gender equality, and peace.
+Maureen Fiedler founded and served as the host of Interfaith Voices until February 2018.
+She is the chair of the board of Interfaith Voices, a public radio show, heard on 62 radio stations in North America, and has been involved in interfaith activities for more than three decades as an active participant in coalitions working for social justice, racial and gender equality, and peace.
 Her special interests lie at the intersection of theology and public policy.
-She is a Sister of Loretto, and holds a Ph.D. in Government from Georgetown University in Washington.
+She is a Sister of Loretto and holds a doctorate in government from Georgetown University in Washington.

 NCR Today: I was left wondering about the priests I knew when I worked in the Pittsburgh Diocese.
 If there was any abuse of any kind at the time, I did not know about it.